ahuacate/pve-medialab/README.md

 1. Tdarr_Plugin_ahuacate_filter_by_age_and_prune
     * This plugin prevents processing source files older than a preset number of days.
     * The plugin automatically deletes files older than a specified age from your library output folder.
 It also deletes empty folders from your library output folder.
+    * This plugin is designed for automatic transcoding of your main movie or series library.
+It is not for '/public/audoadd/tdarr/in_series' type inputs.
 2. Tdarr_Plugin_ahuacate_filter_break_stack_if_output_file_exists
     * Ahua-Filter breaks out of the plugin stack if a matching video output file already exists.
 3. Tdarr_Plugin_ahuacate_action_audio_transcode
     * This plugin consolidates audio tracks into a single unified track and converts the audio to the desired format.
 It packages the single audio track within the video file container, aiming to minimize the size of the video container.
-3. Tdarr_Plugin_ahuacate_action_video_transcode
+4. Tdarr_Plugin_ahuacate_action_video_transcode
     * Transcode a video only using FFmpeg.
-Va-api iGPU transcoding will be used if possible.
+Va-api iGPU transcoding will be used if possible (if enabled).
+5. Tdarr_Plugin_ahuacate_add_subtitle_to_mkv
+    * This plugin integrates SRT subtitle languages into your Matroska MKV video container.
+SRT subtitle files should adhere to the iso6391 or iso6392 language format, such as 'filename.eng.srt' or 'filename.en.srt'.
+Select your language.
-4. Tdarr_Plugin_ahuacate_action_remove_empty_dirs
+6. Tdarr_Plugin_ahuacate_action_remove_empty_dirs
     * This plugin removes small and empty folders from your source and output directory.
-It is designed for the deletion of empty folders containing erroneous left over files, ensuring your directory structure remains clean and organized.
+It is designed for the deletion of empty folders containing erroneous leftover files, ensuring your directory structure remains clean and organized.
-    * The plugin is better used in public/autoadd/tdarr category folders folders.
+    * The plugin is best used for `public/autoadd/tdarr` category folders folders.

 We recommend you always use the  Matroska Video file container, also known as MKV, because it encapsulates both audio and subtitles into one file.
+If you want quality video transcodes then disable iGPU to obtain x264/265 for far superior compression and outstanding video quality.

 ## 16.3.
 Ahuacate Node settings (CPU & iGPU)
 The following settings are tested using an Intel N100 iGPU.
 For my requirements, I do not use the CPU for transcoding other than required processing tasks.
 This keeps the CPU overhead low for running other Proxmox LXCs and VMs.